4-H Clubs (OSU)

 Hancock County Veterans Service Office

 Compassionately empower and improve the lives of our veterans and their families by serving those who served.
+Free transportation services to and from VA medical appointments (outside of Hancock County) for Hancock County veterans.

 Hancock Hardin Wyandot Putnam Community Action Commission (HHWP CAC)